Singapore Pte Ltd

 MEMORANDUM AND ARTICLES OF ASSOCIATION

-A company is incorporated in Singapore by application made to the Registrar of Companies.
-Memorandum and Articles of Association must be lodged with the Registrar.
-Memorandum specifies the activities in which the company may engage and Articles of Association specifies the rules governing the internal management of the company.
+A company is incorporated in Singapore by an application made to the Registrar of Companies.
+Memorandum and Articles of Association must be logged with the Registrar.
+Memorandum specifies the activities in which the company may engage and Articles of Association specify the rules governing the internal management of the company.

 With effect from 1 April 2004, there must be at least 1 shareholder who can either be an individual of any nationality or a corporate body.
 Details of the shareholders must be filed and appear on the public file, but anonymity can be preserved by the use of nominee shareholders.
 Shares must be expressed in a fixed amount.
 Bearer Shares or No Par Value shares are not permitted.

 There is no specific minimum capital requirement.
-The recommended authorized share capital is S$ 1,000.
+The recommended authorized share capital is SGD$ 1,000.
 The minimum issued capital is one share of par value.

 REGISTERED OFFICE AND SECRETARY